 A friend of mine has set up a brilliant idea called “Secret Friday Feasts,” which is organised through Whatsapp.
 It started with a relatively small group of friends but has expanded as more people have added their friends to the group.

-buy provigil over the counter How does “Secret Friday Feasts” work?
+where to buy provigil in south africa How does “Secret Friday Feasts” work?

 The idea is that every 6 weeks someone will host and book a restauarant for 15 people.
 They will then announce a few weeks in advance that the table is open and the first 15 people who say yes get a seat.
 Only the host knows where the group is eating and will announce the restaurant at the pre-drink location which is shared a few days in advance.
 It’s so simple but it is fun and gets you meeting new people.